NextCenturyCorporation/dig-ui/README.md

 DEFAULT_PROJECT | The default project. | undefined
-DOWNLOAD_IMAGE_URL | The download endpoint to get the image data for the image URLs for the PDF export. | 'downloadImage' ES_HOST | The stringified object containing the location of elasticsearch. | '{"host": "http://localhost:9200"}' IMAGE_SERVICE_CONFIG | The stringified object containing the username and password authorization, hostnames, and endpoints for the similar image REST service.
+DOWNLOAD_IMAGE_URL | The download endpoint to get the image data for the image URLs for the PDF export. | 'downloadImage' ES_HOST | The stringified object containing the location of elasticsearch. | '{"host": "http://localhost:9200"}' ES_HOST_STRING | The elasticsearch host string with username and password authorization (if needed).
+Used for the curl commands run by the node/express server.
+Formatted 'http(s)://(username:password@)host:port'. | ''
+IMAGE_SERVICE_CONFIG | The stringified object containing the username and password authorization, hostnames, and endpoints for the similar image REST service.
 Syntax:  { auth: { user: username, password: password }, host: { face: hostname, similarity: hostname }, endpoint: { data: endpoint, link: endpoint } } | '{"auth": {}, "endpoint": {}, "host": {}}'
 IMAGE_URL_PREFIX | The prefix added to the start of the image URLs (if not specified in the project config). | '' IMAGE_URL_SUFFIX | The suffix added to the end of the image URLs (if not specified in the project config). | ''